 Is there a limit to the number of violations that qualify for non-disclosure?

 Yes.
-A student can have no more than two (2) cases on record.
-This limit was established to acknowledge that a student could be found in violation for two relatively minor offenses and never receive more than one year of probation.
+A student can have no more than two (2) incidents on record.
+This limit was established to acknowledge that a student could be found in violation for two minor incidents and receive no than one year of probation.
 This often occurs when the first violation receives a warning.

-The intent of non-disclosure is to provide some relief when a student can demonstrate they made one or two isolated or minor mistakes.
+The intent of non-disclosure is to provide some relief when a student can demonstrate they had one or two isolated or minor incidents.
 When students are sincere in their desire to learn from a mistake, they tend not to repeat them.

 When can non-disclosure be requested?